Natooz/MidiTok/CONTRIBUTING.md

 ## We Develop with Github

-We use github to host code, to track issues and feature requests, as well as accept pull requests.
+We use Github to host code, to track issues and feature requests, and accept pull requests.

 ## We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests

 Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
 We actively welcome your pull requests:

-1. Fork the repo and create your branch from `main`.
+1. Fork the repo and create your branch from the `main`.
 2. If you've added code that should be tested, add [tests](tests).
 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.